ContentMine/ebi_workshop_20141006/sessions/4_AMI/ami-regex_demo.md

 When we want many different searches combined we can use multiple ```<regex>``` elements.
 (Single regexes are impossible to maintain, yet some run to pages!!).
 Here is Ross Mounce's compilation of terms which classify a paper as computational phylogenetics.
-The weights allow for precision/recal to be compbined and varied.
+The weights allow for precision/recal to be combined and varied.

 ```
 <compoundRegex title="phylotree">